ywkaras/trafficserver/doc/developer-guide/plugins/getting-started/a-simple-plugin.en.rst

 This section describes how to write, compile, configure, and run a simple Traffic Server plugin.
 You'll follow the steps below:

-1. Make sure that your plugin source code contains an :c:func:`TSPluginInit` initialization function.
+1. Make sure that your plugin source code contains an :cpp:func:`TSPluginInit` initialization function.

 2. Compile your plugin source code, creating a shared library.